SchriderLab/Timesweeper/Notes.md

 #### 11/9/2021
 - Clean up simple sims to remove logging
 - Binary classifier
+- Figure out how to remove the first gen sampled
+- OVERFITTING

 #### 11/8/2021
 - Fixed all the sampling issues, FIT now totally works